 With the address DXX, you can activate an additive compensation for the entire cycle run.
 The additive compensation is switched off again at the end of the cycle.
 To edit additive compensation values, change to Program run submode.

-- Machining operation: Finishing - Affected parameters: F, S, E
+Affected parameters: F, S, E

 Unit G890 Contouring, direct transverse